-Provide parallel type surge protective devices (SPD) which comply with UL 1449 at the service entrance and the indicated panelboards.
-Provide surge protectors in a NEMA 1 enclosure per NEMA ICS 6.
-SPD must have the same short-circuit current rating as the protected equipment and shall not be installed at a point of system where the available fault current is in excess of that rating.
+Provide parallel type surge protective devices (SPD) which comply with UL 1449 where indicated SPD must have the same short-circuit current rating as the protected equipment and shall not be installed at a point of system where the available fault current is in excess of that rating.
 Use Type 1 or Type 2 SPD and connect on the load side of a dedicated circuit breaker.
 Submit performance and characteristic curves.